TrentBrunson/Turbo_Learning/README.md

 * Add categorical variables to make the model more robust
 * Work to increase predictability
 * Perform more in-depth statistical analysis
+* Target data variables to account for differing opponents.
+The current assumption in the model is that opponents follow Sun Tzu's philosophy and adjust formations and play calls based on opponent strength and weaknesses.
+* Increase predictability by removing some outliers (e.g. consecutive kneel-down plays) and assess model impact.
+* Incorporate a larger data set; while unseen to the user, this team has access to more than a decade of play-by-play CFB data; the current model is limited by the host site size limits.
+* Make the model iteratively grow; collect prediction results from user utilization to update the latest model.
+* Use a data set with formation recognition.

 ### Different Avenues The Team Would Have Taken
 Lasty, here's some helpful tip and advice on lesson learned for anyone looking to replicate this project.